ZacharyPax/WatchtowerStack/README.md

 ### Overview

-The Watchtower Stack is designed with meticulous attention to detail to provide comprehensive visibility into your network.
+The Watchtower Stack is designed with meticulous attention to detail to provide comprehensive visibility into your IT environment.
 It features advanced alerting capabilities based on network traffic and system telemetry, ensuring superior network security by ingesting data from both endpoints and the network.

 ### Features of the Stack